Grettisbæli - the Lair of the Viking Grettir the Strong in Öxarnúpur in North-East Iceland

 After returning back to Iceland from Norway, Grettir killed Þorbjörn öxnamegin and his son, but Þorgeir had killed Grettir's brother, Atli.
 For almost 20 years Grettir hid in lairs, which are called Grettisbæli in Iceland, or the Lairs of Grettir; sometimes good people took him in.

-One of these lairs are located in the mountain Öxarnúpur, a 146 m mountain, made of basalt columns.
+One of these lairs is located in the mountain Öxarnúpur, a 146 m mountain, made of basalt columns.
 It is a massive rock with a lot of scree, making it difficult to mount.

 There is a path leading from the parking lot through the land of the farmer and up to the Grettisbæli lair.
 It takes some 25 minutes to get to the lair and it is a bit steep hike up the mountain.

 The lair cannot be seen from below and it isn't until one actually stands on the protruding cliff that it is obvious that this was the lair of Grettir the Strong, his hiding place.

 When we got up on top of the protruding rock there was a small lawn, about the size of a small room.
 By the end of it, the lair is located.
 It isn't big, only some 3 meters long with a width and height of 1 meter.

 One can crawl into it and peek out from the basalt columns, which create a roof over this stronghold of Grettir the Strong.
 It must have been well insulated back when it was in use - with moss, hide, and turf.